atsa-es/binder-environment/README.md

 # Altering the default JupyterLab config

 I want the default viewer for Rmd files in JupyterLab to be Notebook not Editor.
 I set this in the `labconfig` folder with a default override file.
+[See this for example](https://github.com/mwouts/jupytext/blob/main/binder/labconfig/default_setting_overrides.json)